 Step 3: Calculate the Expenses to Run Your Brokerage

 Your brokerage’s total annual expenses are the sum of all the expenses to run your real estate brokerage for an entire year.
-These include payroll, software, staff, office, office supplies, and advertising expenses.
-For a complete list of expenses and estimates, see my previous article, “How to Estimate Expenses for Your New Real Estate Brokerage in 2022.”
+These include payroll, software, staff, office space, office supplies, and advertising expenses.
+For a complete list of expenses and estimates, see my previous article on how to estimate expenses for your new real estate brokerage.

 Once you have them together, add them to the budget worksheet.

 Working your way through the spreadsheet, you will enter the appropriate monthly expenses into the correct month and category.
 The worksheet will automatically calculate the year-end totals.

 Fixed Expenses vs Variable Expenses

 Notice that you may have both fixed and variable expenses.
 Fixed expenses are ones that don’t fluctuate month to month, like rent and payroll.
 Variable expenses are those that fluctuate based on sales, agent count, or seasonality.
 These are expenses like listing photography, training events, agent websites, and association dues.